 Mysterians

-is an example Mysterian.
+Drake Bale is an example Mysterian.

-Mysterians are practitioners of an ancient art sometimes known as Enigmistra, Hedgecraft, Mysterium, and various other esoteric names; eventually the term Ars Mysteria was retro-applied as Hermetic practices diverged and factionalized in the mid and late Middle Ages.
+Mysterians are practitioners of an ancient art sometimes known as Enigmystra, Hedgecraft, Mysterium, and various other esoteric names; eventually the term Ars Mysteria was retro-applied as Hermetic practices diverged and factionalized in the mid and late Middle Ages.

-Unlike Spellbinders who channel raw energies directly at great risk or filter those wild forces at reduced risk through matrices that they've bound within themselves, or Wizards who express their mastery of lore and theory via rotes and rituals to safely but slowly work conceivably any kind of magic, Mysterians focus on mastering specific types of magic sufficiently to "work their Mysteries" quickly and without danger.
+Unlike Spellbinders who channel raw energies directly at great risk or filter those wild forces through matrices that they've bound within themselves, or Wizards who express their mastery of lore and theory via rotes and rituals to safely but slowly work conceivably any kind of magic, Mysterians focus on mastering specific types of magic sufficiently to "work their Mysteries" quickly and without danger.

 Consequently Mysterians tend to get by very well in the modern world as long as they are careful, and many Mysterians learn to work their magic unobstrusively or to disguise it in some form of mundane activity.
-Additionally Mysterians tend to excel at using their magic in unsettled and dangerous situations, which often affords them a significant advantage in violent circumstances compared to many other types of mystics.
+Additionally Mysterians tend to excel at using their magic in unsettled and dangerous situations, which often affords them a significant advantage in violent circumstances compared to many other types of Mystics.

 Vocation

-The basis of Mysteria practice is represented on a character by taking the Mysterian Vocation at a step appropriate to the character's level of mastery.
+The basis of Mysterian practice is represented on a character by taking the Mysterian Vocation at a step appropriate to the character's level of mastery.
 An apprentice would take the Mysterian Vocation at a d4, a journeyman at a d6, a master at a d8, and a grand master at a d10.

 Mysterian